Responses to a few questions on reality…

 Firstly, there is reality that is unchanging, absolute, omnipresent silence.
 That which cannot be adequately described but is everywhere present.
 We can never not be in this reality.
 But how we perceive this may vary.

 Then there is what you are experiencing.
 What is real for you now.
 We of course fall into and out of what we are experiencing all the time.
-Nodding off, daydreaming, concentrating, spacing out, etc. etc. This is more contrasty if we experience a major shift or loose a big experience.
+Nodding off, daydreaming, concentrating, spacing out, etc. etc. This is more contrasty if we experience a major shift or lose a big experience.
 But all we’re falling into and out of is another way of perceiving.
 Nothing is ever actually lost.

 This point cannot be underestimated.
 All that is changing is perception.
 A big part of the evolutionary journey is becoming increasingly OK with what is.
 The more we allow it to be, that we surrender to life as it is, the faster we progress.